qianfeng2/detREC_program/README.md

 4) Update -> 1)
 5) Stop when the major parameters del and eps change by less than 1%.

-The empirical Ghana pilot DBLa dataset analyzed in manuscript contain more than 17000 sequences, the detailed code for generating partial alignment results are displayed in empirical_script sub folder.
+The empirical Ghana pilot DBLa dataset analyzed in manuscript contain more than 17000 sequences, the detailed code for generating partial alignment results are displayed in Empirical_script(a) sub folder.

 ### Running Meltos
 #### Required: